oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 specific to a backend, or custom atomics specific to a compiler. `C++17` provides `std::atomic<T>`, however, this can only provide atomicity for data which is created with atomics in mind.
 This means allocating temporary data and then copying it to the output data. `C++20` provides `std::atomic_ref<T>` which would allow us to wrap user-provided output data in an atomic wrapper, but we cannot assume `C++20` for all users.
 OpenMP provides atomic operations, but that is only available for the OpenMP backend.
 The working plan was to implement a macro like `_ONEDPL_ATOMIC_INCREMENT(var)` which uses an `std::atomic_ref` if available, and alternatively uses compiler builtins like `InterlockedAdd` or `__atomic_fetch_add_n`.
-In a proof of concept implementation,this seemed to work, but does reach more into details than compiler / OS specifics than is desired for implementations prior to `C++20`.
+In a proof of concept implementation, this seemed to work, but does reach more into details than compiler / OS specifics than is desired for implementations prior to `C++20`.

 After experimenting with a proof of concept implementation of this implementation, it seems that the atomic implementation has very limited applicability to real cases.
 We explored a spectrum of number of elements combined with number of bins with both OpenMP and TBB.
 There was some subset of cases for which the atomics implementation outperformed the proposed implementation (below).
 However, this was generally limited to some specific cases where the number of bins was very large (~1 Million), and even for this subset significant benefit was only found for cases with a small number for input elements relative to number of bins.
 This makes sense because the atomic implementation is able to avoid the overhead of allocating and initializing temporary histogram copies, which is largest when the number of bins is large compared to the number of input elements.
 With many bins, contention on atomics is also limited as compared to the embarrassingly parallel proposal which does experience this contention.

 When we examine the real world utility of these cases, we find that they are uncommon and unlikely to be the important use cases.
 Histograms generally are used to categorize large images or arrays into a smaller number of bins to